Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 ## Graphics

-> Note that "draw" functions only writes pixels to the buffer, you always have to call lcd_display() to actually see what you drew.
+> Note that "draw" functions only writes pixels to the buffer, you always have to call lcd_display() to actually show what you drew.

 > `value parameter` in draw functions represent "color" to draw.
 0 = white ("erase pixel"), anything other = black ("draw pixel").

 ### void lcd_draw_pixel(uint8_t x, uint8_t y, uint8_t value)
-Draws a single pixel at `x` `y` to the framebuffer.
+Draws a single pixel at `x y` to the framebuffer.

 ### void lcd_draw_line(uint8_t x1, uint8_t y1, uint8_t x2, uint8_t y2, uint8_t value)
 Draws a line from `x1 y1` to `x2 y2`, works in all 4 quadrants, uses Bresenham's algorithm.